 INTRODUCTION

 The Sports Outlet Senior Softball League is designed to offer recreational play for men age 45 or over.
 All qualified participants in the program are required to abide by the rules of the League as well as the rules governing Senior Softball USA (“SSUSA”).
 The League has agreed to utilize the Official Senior Softball-USA Rulebook (SSUSA latest edition) as the basis for its playing rules, with the below rules representing exceptions to the published SSUSA Rules that are unique to the Sports Outlet Senior League as well as rules that should be emphasized from the SSUSA Rules.
+The League reserves the right to add or subtract to and from the SSUSA Rulebook in adapting to special League circumstances.

-CODE OF CONDUCT (see Appendix)
+Appendix: CODE OF CONDUCT

-Games that have completed 5 innings (or 4.5 innings if the home team is ahead) shall be considered “official.”
+(or 4.5 innings if the home team is ahead) shall be considered

 EXTRA HITTER (EH)

-Unlimited Extra Hitters (EH) per game may be utilized by a team.
-This player can also alternate in the field while being in the batting lineup.
+game may be utilized by a team.
+This player can also alternate in

-(Designated Hitters are NOT allowed)
+are NOT Permitted)

 COURTESY RUNNERS